 When his paws had healed completely, I went back and picked him up.
 We were both ecstatic to be back on the trail together!
 I needed the motivation; hiking Maine was difficult because it’s extremely mountainous in the south.
 Fortunately, Toby was healthy and happy the rest of the trip.

 READ MORE ⇒ Which Dog Boots Are Best For Your Dog?

 Go adventure together!

-It’s been my dream to hike the Appalachian Trail with a dog since I was a little girl.
+Hiking the Appalachian trail with a dog had been my dream since I was a little girl.
 And having Toby along completely changed the experience.
-He was my snuggle buddy at night, my muse for the camera during the day, and constant inspiration to keep me going.
+He was my snuggle buddy at night, my muse for the camera during the day, and a constant inspiration to keep me going.

-I’d like to say we made the perfect team, but in reality HE made the perfect team.
+I’d like to say we made the perfect team, but in reality HE made the perfect teammate for me.
 For anyone thinking of hiking a long distance with your dog, I say go for it!
 The experience will deepen your relationship more than you can imagine.
 There’s something magical about watching your dog live their best life.

-About the Author: Trisha Penrod is a recent Air Force veteran turned marketer.
-She spends her free time exploring with her fur son, Toby, and blogging about dog adventures at fidohikes.com.
+About the Author: Trisha Penrod is an Air Force veteran turned marketer.
+She spends her free time exploring with her fur son, Toby.